-One Priority Ecological Community (PEC), categorised as Priority 1 - Violet Range (Perseverance Greenstone) Banded Iron Formation (BIF) occurs within the application area (RPM Global, 2022; GIS Database).
-The maximum impact by the proposed clearing to the PEC is not likely to be significant given that the proposed clearing is of 279.1 hectares while the PEC has a total extent of 14,646.631 hectares (GIS Database).
-The boundary of the Violet Range (Perseverance Greenstone) BIF PEC has not been accurately mapped, consequently the total extent of the PEC is likely to be significantly overestimated (DBCA, 2023).
-A significant portion of the PEC within the survey area is considered to be in the worst condition of any area of the PEC due to historical impacts caused by past mining activities at the Bellevue site (RPS, 2020).
-All known occurrences of the Violet Range BIF PEC are within mining leases, therefore the cumulative impacts need to be considered (DBCA, 2023).
+One Priority Ecological Community (PEC), the Violet Range (Perseverance Greenstone) Banded Iron Formation, occurs within the original application area (GIS Database; RPS, 2020).
+Only a small portion of this PEC is mapped within the amendment area (GIS Database).
+However, the Violet Range (Perseverance Greenstone) Banded Iron Formation was nor recorded within the amendment area (RPS, 2020).
 Given that all known occurrences of the PEC are within mining leases, the mining tenement conditions will require rehabilitation to be undertaken after mining activities are finished.
 Whilst rehabilitation is unlikely to be able to recreate the cleared communities associated with the PEC, successful rehabilitation may assist in mitigating ongoing secondary impacts such as fragmentation (DBCA, 2023).